Tropical curves, graph complexes, and top weight cohomology of M_g: Introduction

 The identification of top weight cohomology of $\cM_{g}$ with graph homology, provided by Theorems~\ref{thm:comparison} and Theorem~\ref{thm:gc}, also yields interesting nonvanishing results in degrees other than $4g-6$.
-For instance, the nontrivial class in $H_3(G^{(6)})$ discovered by Bar-Natan and McKay \cite{BarNatanMcKay} proves nonvanishing of $H^{15}(\cM_6;\Q)$.
-This seems to be the second known example of a nonzero odd-degree cohomology group of $\cM_g$: the first example of known odd-degree cohomology of $\cM_g$ is $H^5(\cM_4; \Q)$ which has rank 1 (and weight 6) by \cite{Tommasi05}.
+For instance, the nontrivial classes in $H_3(G^{(6)})$, $H_3(G^{(8)})$, and $H_7(G^{(10)})$ discovered by Bar-Natan and McKay \cite{BarNatanMcKay} prove nonvanishing of $H^{15}(\cM_6;\Q)$, $H^{23}(\cM_8;\Q)$, and $H^{27}(\cM_{10};\Q)$.
+It appears that the only previously known example of a nonvanishing odd-degree cohomology group of $\cM_g$ is $H^5(\cM_4; \Q)$ which has rank 1 (and weight 6) by \cite{Tommasi05}.
 The interest and difficulty in exhibiting odd cohomology classes on $\cM_g$ was highlighted by Harer and Zagier over three decades ago.
 They observed that no such classes were known at the time of their writing, and standard methods could produce classes only in even degree, while their Euler characteristic computations showed that such classes are abundant when $g\gg0$ is even: $(-1)^{g+1} \chi(\cM_g)$ grows like $g^{2g}$.
 See \cite[p.~458]{HarerZagier86} and \cite[p.~210]{Harer88}.

 Finally, we may also use the connection between cohomology of $\cM_{g}$ and graph homology to give an application in the other direction, namely from $\cM_g$ to graph complexes.
 Using Harer's computation of the virtual cohomological dimension of $\cM_{g}$ \cite{Harer86} and the vanishing of $H^{4g-5}(\cM_g;\Q)$ \cite{ChurchFarbPutman12, MoritaSakasaiSuzuki13}, we give an independent proof of the following recent result of Willwacher \cite[Theorem~1.1]{Willwacher15}.